ALF3run/TOC-Generator/README.md

 ## How It Works
 The TOC-Generator make use of data-toc attribute to determine its parent element.
 Then, it select all the <h(n)> tag inside and insert a hierarchically ordered list made out of them to the parent's top.
 Every tabel of content generated this way has a default id="toc-(nth)", where (nth) is an integer corresponding to the nth generated table, and a default class="toc-default".

-The *toc_1.0.0.css* contains some basic styling rules to make the TOC-Generator ready to use but you can customize it the way you like by modifying the file, overriding the *.toc-default* class in an external css, or adding your own class using the [TOC-Generator Options](https://github.com/ALF3run/TOC-Generator/#options) below.
+The *toc.css* contains some basic styling rules to make the TOC-Generator ready to use but you can customize it the way you like by modifying the file, overriding the *.toc-default* class in an external css, or adding your own class using the [TOC-Generator Options](https://github.com/ALF3run/TOC-Generator/#options) below.

 ## How To Use
-Just put the **js** and **css** folders or their content inside your project root direcotry, then import the *toc_1.0.0.css* and *toc_1.0.0.js* in your .html file.
+Just put the **js** and **css** folders or their content inside your project root direcotry, then import the *toc.css* and *toc.js* in your .html file.
 Now the TOC-Generator is ready to use.

 In your .html file chose the element you want the table of content generated for and add the attribute **data-toc** to it.
 For example:
 ```